Orabig/Talend_tHtmlSoupInput/README.md

 This component lets you read HTML pages from a URL and retrive informations with the powerful JSoup syntax.

-_Note: This component has been improved from [https://exchange.talend.com/#marketplaceproductoverview:marketplace=marketplace%252F1&p=marketplace%252F1%252Fproducts%252F1342&pi=marketplace%252F1%252Fproducts%252F1342%252Fitems%252F1778](this one)._
+_Note: This component has been improved from [this one](https://exchange.talend.com/#marketplaceproductoverview:marketplace=marketplace%252F1&p=marketplace%252F1%252Fproducts%252F1342&pi=marketplace%252F1%252Fproducts%252F1342%252Fitems%252F1778)._

 ## FEATURES